Picture hat: Post-war picture hats

 The picture hat remains a popular style for events such as Ladies' Day at Ascot and its high-profile fans include Queen Camilla, who is known for her wide-brimmed designs.

-The Dynasty character Alexis Colby (played by Joan Collins) was famous for wearing her signature picture hats throughout the 80s soap opera on the ABC.
+The Dynasty character Alexis Colby (played by Joan Collins) was famous for wearing her signature picture hats throughout the 1980s soap opera on the ABC.

-Picture hats still appear on the fashion catwalk; notably Marc Jacobs included oversized fur designs harking back to in the late Victorian age his 2012 autumn-winter show at New York Fashion Week.
+Picture hats still appear on the fashion catwalk; notably Marc Jacobs included oversized fur designs harking back to the late Victorian age in his 2012 autumn-winter show at New York Fashion Week.